uber-archive/makisu/README.md

 # Makisu :sushi:

-Makisu is a Docker image build tool that is flexible and fast, and works well in containerized environment such as Mesos and Kubernetes.
+Makisu is a fast and flexible Docker image build tool designed for containerized environments such as Mesos and Kubernetes.

 Some highlights of Makisu:
 * Requires no elevated privileges, making the build process portable.